Last updated: August 2026

 Modern underwriting platforms use rule engines and machine learning models to automate credit decisions.
 Define your initial approval matrix using hard stops like minimum credit scores, maximum debt-to-income ratios, and required time-in-business thresholds.

 Layer in soft factors that adjust loan terms rather than triggering outright declines.
-For example, borrowers with strong cash flow but limited credit history might qualify for smaller initial advances with shorter repayment terms.
+Borrowers with strong cash flow but limited credit history are one example.
+They might qualify for smaller initial advances with shorter repayment terms.
 Configure your decision engine to calculate these adjustments automatically based on weighted risk factors.

 Test decision logic against historical loan performance data to calibrate approval rates and default predictions.
-Most lenders target 70-80% straight-through processing rates, meaning seven to eight out of ten applications receive automated decisions without manual review.
+Most lenders target a high straight-through processing rate.
+That means the majority of applications receive automated decisions without manual review.

 Phase 3: Compliance and Audit Trail Automation